fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 3.3 Indemnity.
 Recipient hereby agrees to indemnify SGI for any liability incurred by SGI as a result of any such alternative license terms Recipient offers.
 4. Termination.
-This License and the rig hts granted hereunder will terminate automatically if Recipient breaches any term herein and fails to cure such breach within 30 days thereof.
+This License and the rights granted hereunder will terminate automatically if Recipient breaches any term herein and fails to cure such breach within 30 days thereof.
 Any sublicense to the Covered Code that is properly granted shall survive any termination of this License,